-Contributions to share capital are recognised at historical cost, less direct costs to issue shares,
+Contributions to share capital are recognised at historical cost, less direct costs to issue shares.

-Reserve capital
+Roeree capital

-Reserve capital may be increased by transferring funds from retained earnings based on a decision of the Company's Shareholder.
-Under the Company's policy the reserve capital is formed to cover the general risks including funtre losses and other contingent risks and circumstances.
+Reserve capital may be increased by transferring funds from retained earnings based on a decision of the Group's Shareholder.
+Under the Group's policy the reserve capital is formed to cover the general risks including future losses and other contingent risks and circumstances.
 Reserve capital is distributable based on the Shareholder's decision.

-Dividends.
+Dividends

 Dividends are recognised as liability and deducted from equity at the reporting date only if they are approved before or on the reporting date.
-Dividends are disclosed when they are proposed before the reporting date or proposed or declared after the reporting date but before the financial statements are authorised for issue.
+Dividends are disclosed in the consolidated financial statements when they are proposed before the reporting date or proposed or declared after the reporting date but before the consolidated financial statements are authorised for issue.